cs4110/2021fa-web/src/syllabus.md

 [schedule]: {{ relative "/schedule.html" }}

+The purpose of homework assignments is to challenge you to build on what you learn in class.
+Our goal while grading will be to offer useful feedback---not to do fine-grained score accounting.
+In terms of your final course grade, homework scores are **capped at 85%**.
+All scores above 85% will count as "full credit" and an A average; scores below 85% will be scaled accordingly (e.g., 80% on an assignment maps to a final-grade value of 88.9%).
+This policy embodies our trust in students' ability to responsibly prioritize learning over maximizing grades.

-We will **drop one score** to calculate your final grade: that is, your lowest-scoring problem set won't count, even if that score is zero.
+Also, we will **drop one score** to calculate your final grade: that is, your lowest-scoring problem set won't count, even if that score is zero.
+Use this policy to cope with an extenuating circumstances, or that especially difficult week in your semester, by skipping one assignment.

 You'll turn in assignments via [Gradescope][].
 Be sure to [attach your group to your submission][gs-group] in Gradescope if you're working in a pair.